 - a.
-Binghamton University will not classify students for housing purposes according to race, religion, national origin, disability, sexual orientation or gender identity.
-Assignments cannot and will not be made or changed based on these factors. - b.
+It is the policy of Binghamton University to provide on-campus housing to students without discrimination based on sex, race, color, religion, national origin, gender identity or expression, or sexual orientation. - b.
 Students are not guaranteed specific housing assignments and are liable for payment of housing charges at the specified rate of the room to which they are assigned.
 Residents are prohibited from switching rooms without prior University authorization.
 The license granted by this Agreement, and/or any other right under this Agreement, may not be transferred by the student, by operation of law or otherwise, nor may the student assign or sublet their right of occupancy created by this Agreement or permit any part of their room, flat, suite or apartment to be shared by persons not assigned to that space.
-Any purported transfer, assignment or subletting in violation of this paragraph shall be void. - c.
+Any purported transfer, assignment or subletting in violation of this paragraph shall be void.

+c.
 Some students may be assigned temporarily to share a room above designed capacity.
 These students may be required to accept re-assignment to a regular occupancy room as vacancies become available.
 Residents are entitled to a daily prorated room-rate adjustment until they are moved to a regular-occupancy room.
 Residents who voluntarily choose and are permitted by the University to live in an over-occupied room are ineligible for any adjustment or refund.